NIVANorge/Mobius2/docs/datafiledocs/xlsx_format.md

 ## General information

-You can have as many tabs (sheets) as you want in the file, and all of them will be loade by default.
+You can have as many tabs (sheets) as you want in the file, and all of them will be loaded by default.
 If you want to make Mobius2 ignore a tab (useful if you want to keep a tab for documentation or as a scratchpad), put `NOREAD` in cell A1 of that tab (apart from that it doesn't matter what you put in A1).

 The names of the tabs are ignored.
 Any color coding or borders are also ignored, so you can use these to enhance human readability if you want to.